Ad1th1/CTF-Writeups/Try-Hack-Me/README.md

 26. Open VPN
 27. The find command
 28. c4ptur3-th3-flag
-29. Learn and win prizes #2
+29. Intro to defensive Security
 30. Welcome
 31. How to use tryhackme
 32. The hacker methodology
 33. Nmap
 34. OSI Model
-35. Intro to defensive Security